snehaadak/React-Learnings/Episode 12/Redux.md

     (2) when we use the selector these phenomenon is known as `subscribing to the store` i.e our header component is subscribed to the store. which means it is in sync with our redux store. when the data in store changes the react component updates automatically.

 ## Why do we `use` Redux?
-A:
+A: Redux makes sure all your components are always on the same page, with no unnecessary data-passing or outdated info.
+    - Redux is like a central storage room for your app’s data, so every component can get the latest info without passing props around like a chain letter.
+    - Instead of each component keeping its own copy of data (and getting out of sync), Redux keeps one single source of truth — the store.

 ## Steps to use redux in project?
-    - Install @reduxjs/toolkit and react redux
+A:  - Install @reduxjs/toolkit and react redux
     - Build our store
     - connect our store to app
     - create the slice